ShengxinHong/ShengxinHong.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an undergraduate student majoring in Software Engineering at Detroit Mercy University and Hubei University of Technology (joint degree).
 Currently, I am a research assistant with Professor [Xiuyi Fan](https://dr.ntu.edu.sg/cris/rp/rp01665) at Nanyang Technological University.
 My research interest is in Multi-Agents System and Knowledge Representation and Reasoning.
-Specifically, I use symbolic techniques to empower agents with logical reasoning and interaction, allowing for arguments and counter-arguments that provide explaination for their decisions.
+Specifically, I use symbolic techniques to empower agents with logical reasoning and interaction, to provide explaination for their decisions.

-I focus on exploring the following problems:
+I focus on exploring the following domains:

-1. How to design Explainable AI agents that can engage and cooperate with humans in a manner that is as intuitive and natural as human-to-human interaction (especially argumentation interactions).
+1. Design Explainable AI agents that can engage and cooperate with humans in a manner that is as intuitive and natural as human-to-human interaction (especially argumentation interactions).

-2. Explore more effective formal models for dealing with multi-agents interaction and apply it to various domains (e.g., healthcare, law, finance).
+2. Explore more effective formal models for dealing with multi-agents interaction and its applications (e.g., in healthcare, law, finance).

-3. Large Language Model as Agent, how to enhance the logical reasoning capabilities of LLMs Agents. <span style="color:blue">[recently interest]</span>
+3. Large Language Model as Agent, multiple LLM agents interaction and enhance the logical reasoning with LLM. <span style="color:blue">[recently interest]</span>

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at-(seikin.shengxinhong@gmail.com).